-- An absence is non-attendance at any scheduled class or credit-related activity. - An absence due to participation in a school sponsored event related to a class or activity (e.g., athletic competition, field trips), is not considered an absence from school and will not be recorded on the student's transcript. - It is the student's responsibility to contact each teacher to arrange for making up all work missed.
-The teacher will set the time allowed for make-up work.
-Quizzes, tests, examinations missed must also be made up at a time scheduled by the teacher in order for credit to be given.
-(Generally no longer than two days for each day of absence)
+- An absence is non-attendance at any scheduled class or credit-related activity. - An absence due to participation in a school sponsored event related to a class or activity (e.g., athletic competition, field trips), is not considered an absence from school and will not be recorded on the student's transcript. - It is the student's responsibility to contact each teacher to arrange for making up all work missed. - For all excused absences, students will have the equivalent time to make up work as they missed.